KarkiSarkar/GoWithFundWebsite/wp-content/plugins/woocommerce-gateway-stripe/readme.txt

 == Changelog ==

-= 8.3.1 - 2024-05-30 =
+= 8.2.0 - 2024-04-11 =
+* Tweak - Improve the display of the Stripe account ID in the settings page.
+* Add - Enable custom styling of the Payment Elements for stores using the updated checkout experience.
-* Fix - Error on some environments due to the parameter in the WC_Stripe_UPE_Payment_Gateway constructor method.
+* Fix - Alipay icon not being displayed on the Block checkout page.
-* Fix - Prevents orders purchased using a 3DS card being stuck as "pending payment" for stores with the Legacy Checkout Experience setting enabled.
+* Fix - Ensure the hold stock setting does not cancel pending stripe orders that are still waiting for customer action (eg confirm 3DS or complete payment redirect).
+* Fix - Prevent checkout errors when customers with one-word names process payment using Apple Pay or Google Pay.
+* Tweak - Remove the functionality for saving the customized statement descriptors.
+* Tweak - Remove unused WC_Stripe_Old_Settings_UPE_Toggle_Controller class and related scripts.
+* Update - Save the Stripe default appearance settings in a transient instead of the browsers local storage.
+* Tweak - Update Link by Stripe branding assets.

 [See changelog for all versions](https://raw.githubusercontent.com/woocommerce/woocommerce-gateway-stripe/trunk/changelog.txt).